 As mentioned, every distribution network has different costs, whether it’s an online travel agency (OTA), a GDS (global distribution system), or the hotel’s website.
-If a hotel receives a high proportion of online bookings from OTAs, an expensive channel due to high commission rates, its guest acquisition costs (GAC), or the expenses used to generate bookings, will be high.
+If a hotel receives a majority of online bookings from OTAs, an expensive channel due to high commission rates, its guest acquisition costs (GAC), or the expenses used to generate bookings, will be high.

 However, if the hotel generates a higher proportion of direct bookings, which typically have lower costs, GAC will be lower.
 When pricing is equal, the lower the GAC, the more profitable bookings are.

 Another key performance metric in hotel inventory distribution is cost per occupied room, or CPOR.
 This is a measure of the average cost of a guest occupying a room.
-Because some operating costs are fixed – that is to say, relatively consistent regardless of how many rooms are occupied, – hotels benefit from economies of scale and lower CPOR as occupancy rises.
+Because some operating costs are fixed – that is to say, relatively consistent regardless of how many rooms are occupied – hotels benefit from economies of scale and lower CPOR as occupancy rises.
 When pricing is equal, the lower the CPOR, the more profitable the hotel is.

 If you’ve ever worked in a retail store, you know that staff performs monthly inventory tracking, counting all the items on the shelves and in storage.
 This helps them keep track of what’s in stock, what needs to be ordered, and what products should be discontinued or returned.
 With smart inventory management, stores always have enough stock to meet customer demand but never too much that it won’t sell.

 The approach is similar in hotels but with key differences.
 First, instead of a physical product, hotels sell rooms – and not the rooms themselves, of course, but overnight stays in rooms.
 And while hotels also take inventory of supplies and equipment to ensure they have enough stock to serve the needs of guests, hotel inventory management typically refers to the management, sales, and pricing of room inventory.